The Thames from Millbank

-The Thames from Millbank is an 1836 landscape painting by the British artist Richard Redgrave.
+The Thames from Millbank is an oil on canvas landscape painting by the English artist Richard Redgrave, from 1836.
+It is held at the Victoria and Albert Museum, in London.

+History and description

 It depicts a view from the north bank of the River Thames at Millbank close to the modern-day location of the Tate Britain.
-At the time the area was still partially rural before it had been completely swallowed up before the expanding London.
-It is likely that Redgrave has chosen to exaggerate this to emphasise the feel of the countryside and excluded Vauxhall Bridge.
+At the time the area was still partially rural before it had been completely swallowed up by the expanding London.
+It is likely that Redgrave has chosen to exaggerate this to emphasise the countryside feeling and excluded Vauxhall Bridge.
 The southern-side is more developed, but predates the construction of the Albert Embankment.
+In the foreground, at the right, two men are chatting, one of them lying in the ground, the other seated, in front of two boats.
+Other boats are seem in a very peaceful depiction of the Thames.

 The painting was displayed at the annual exhibition of the British Institution in Pall Mall in 1836.
-Acquired by the art collector John Sheepshanks it was gifted by him to the Victoria and Albert Museum in 1857.
+Acquired by the art collector John Sheepshanks it was donated by him to the Victoria and Albert Museum as part of the Sheepshanks Gift of 1857.